Linuxfabrik/checklistfabrik/examples/README.md

   Use conditional expressions to control if a page is shown based on previous user input.

 - Multiple Conditionals
-  Examples of how to use more complex conditional expressions to conditionally show pages.
+  Examples of how to use more complex conditional expressions to conditionally show pages and tasks.

 ## Import Showcase